Our History

 Lynden Transfer becomes Lynden Transport, Inc. to reflect the company’s expanded activities.

 Lynden Airfreight Forwarder starts service to Alaska making Lynden the only company to serve Alaska by all three transportation modes: land, sea, and air.
-Canadian Lynden Transport is established in Edmonton, Alberta.
+In 1981 it becomes known as Lynden Air Freight, Inc.

 Alaska West Express is established to haul bulk commodities.

-The company formally reorganizes and Lynden Incorporated becomes the parent company with Lynden Transport, Alaska West Express, Knik Construction, Lynden Air Freight, Alaska Marine Lines, and LTI, Inc. as individual operating companies.
+The company formally reorganizes, and Lynden Incorporated becomes the parent company with Lynden Transport, Alaska West Express, Knik Construction, Lynden Air Freight, Alaska Marine Lines, and LTI, Inc. as individual operating companies.

-Lynden establishes Bering Marine Corporation in Anchorage.
+Lynden establishes Bering Marine Corporation in Bethel.

 Lynden companies respond to the Exxon Valdez oil spill in Prince William Sound.